dev-1220/small_business_funding_website/README.md

 - Footer with company details

 # This project
-+ Website is build using Django and Pycharm.
-Use requirements.txt to download the packages
++ Use requirements.txt to download the packages
 + Clone the project
 + RUN IT YO!
 YO!